RBG and Mindful Coaching: The Power of Perspective

-But it is such a rewarding one.
+But it is a rewarding one.

 “Reacting in anger or annoyance will not advance one's ability to persuade.”